 Removing her motorcycle helmet and letting her ponytail fall out for everyone to see, Jo doesn't fight the look of disdain on her face towards the blonde.

 The stranger laughs an airy laugh and says to no one in particular, "I don't believe this."

 "Me neither," says a boy standing in the middle of the room near Mrs. Garrett.
 "Remind me not to look for girls at this school, Arnold.
 I guess they all look like boys."

-The girl holding the pig gives the boy a dirty look as does Jo.
-He puts his hands up in mock surrender before muttering, "I'm getting outta here."
+The girl holding the pig gives the boy a dirty look, as does Jo.
+He puts his hands up in mock surrender before muttering, "I'm getting out of here."

-A little boy, a girl Jo's age, and an old man mention something about a fair before walking out.
+A little boy, a girl Jo's age, and an older man mention something about a fair before walking out.

 Mrs. Garrett turns to the girl and instructs, "Cindy, why don't you go give that pig a bath?
 He's got ring around the collar all over."

-As the tomboy heads to the bathroom, the stuck-up blonde says, "Aw, Cindy.
+As Cindy heads to the bathroom, the stuck-up blonde says, "Aw, Cindy.
 Just your type."

 "You probably go for taller pigs, Blair," retorts the other girl as she walks away.